War Raiders (2018)

 Producers: Nicolas Cage & Mike Nilon and David Ozer & Bryan Lord and Grant Cramer & Jeremy Daniel Davis

 Screenwriter: GO Parsons

 A man’s tires get “accidentally” ripped in a remote area.
 To pay for repairs, he agrees to work a night cleaning a long-close Chuck E Cheese restaurant rip-off.
-But really, he’s be put there to feed the possessed animatronic characters.
+But really, he’s been put there to feed the possessed animatronic characters.

 This is an extremely fun film featuring wonderful but low-key comedy.
 It looks great and features excellent acting.
 The first half is better than the second but it all works well.